Separating Pseudorandom Generators from Logarithmic Pseudorandom States

 The difference between the two regimes is also reflected in their cryptographic power.
 Long pseudorandom states enable several important primitives such as quantum pseudo-encryption, quantum bit-commitment protocols, length-restricted one-time signatures with quantum public keys, and private-key quantum money~\cite{JLS18,AQY22,MY22a}.
 Nevertheless, there remains a significant gap between the cryptographic power of $\LPRS$s and $\PRG$s.

 Short pseudorandom states, in contrast, exhibit a much tighter connection to classical pseudorandomness: through quantum state tomography, one can extract a classical pseudorandom string from $\SPRS$s~\cite{ALY23}.
-However, tomography is inherently probabilistic, leading to a notion termed \emph{pseudodeterministic $\PRG$s}—generators that are deterministic on most inputs but may behave non-deterministically on an inverse-polynomial fraction.\footnote{Different notions of pseudodeterminism appear in the literature~\cite{B21,BBO+24}; we follow the definition of~\cite{ALY23}.} Another issue to note is that this is a non-black-box construction!
+However, tomography is inherently probabilistic, leading to a notion termed \emph{pseudodeterministic $\PRG$s}---generators that are deterministic on most inputs but may behave non-deterministically on an inverse-polynomial fraction.\footnote{Different notions of pseudodeterminism appear in the literature~\cite{B21,BBO+24}; we follow the definition of~\cite{ALY23}.} Another issue to note is that this is a non-black-box construction!
 Nevertheless, this conversion enables many of the applications of $\PRG$s, such as statistically binding commitments with classical communication.

 While pseudodeterministic $\PRG$s proved useful, their nondeterminism complicates their use as direct substitutes for standard $\PRG$s in some applications.
 To mitigate this, Barhoush et al.~\cite{BBO+24} introduced the notion of $\bot$-pseudodeterministic pseudorandom generators ($\botPRG$s), which they build from pseudodeterministic $\PRG$s by marking nondeterministic outcomes with the symbol $\bot$.
 This seemingly modest modification provides a clean interface for cryptographic constructions to handle nondeterministic behavior explicitly.
 As a result, it enables $\SPRS$ to realize applications traditionally achievable only through standard $\PRG$s--such as many-time digital signatures and quantum public-key encryption with tamper-resilient keys~\cite{ALY23,BBO+24}--capabilities still beyond reach for $\LPRS$s.